MaxxKM/mildew-detection-in-cherry-leaves/README.md

 ## Dashboard Design
 - A project summary page outlining the dataset and the clients requirements.

 ![](static/images/1summary.png)

 - A page summarizing the findings from the study on visually differentiating between healthy and mildew-affected cherry leaves.

+Average and variability images

 ![](static/images/2diff1.png)
 ![](static/images/2diff2.png)

+Montage of healthy and infected leaves

 ![](static/images/2montage.png)
 ![](static/images/2montagehealthy.png)
 ![](static/images/2montagemildew.png)

 - A page with a link to download a set of cherry leaf images for live prediction (Kaggle repository).
 An interactive User Interface featuring a file uploader widget, where users can upload multiple images.
 Each image will display along with a prediction statement indicating whether the cherry leaf is healthy or infected with mildew, along with associated probabilities.
 A table summarizing the image names and prediction results, along with a download button to obtain this data.

+Dataset and image uploader

 ![](static/images/3detector.png)

+Healthy report with option for download

 ![](static/images/3healthy.png)

+Mildew report with option for download

 ![](static/images/3mildew.png)

 - A page detailing the project hypothesis and how it was validated throughout the project.

 ![](static/images/4hypo.png)

 - A technical page showcasing model performance metrics.

+Train, Validation and Test Set

 ![](static/images/5train.png)

+Model History and Performance

 ![](static/images/5history.png)

 ## Unfixed Bugs